General Education (Professional Education Undergraduate Majors)

 Terms Typically Offered: Spring.

-SOC-220 Marriage & Family Social Conte 3 Credits
+SOC-220 Marriage & Family Social Context 3 Credits

 This course provides students with a sociological perspective of marriage and family living.
 Themes include: the social construction of gender and the consequences for relationships and social institutions; intimacy in family relationships; communication, conflict and stress in the family; the realities of parenting; integrating work and family life; separation divorce and remarriage; later life families.
 This course meets the Social Science requirement in the Professional Studies program.
 (School for Professional Studies Course).